sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 [OAuth 2.0 for Browser-Based Apps](https://tools.ietf.org/html/draft-ietf-oauth-browser-based-apps)
 as well as the following:

-- OpenID Providers SHOULD use short-lived access tokens and id tokens and long-lived refresh tokens; refresh tokens MUST rotate on each use.
+- OpenID Providers MAY issue refresh tokens to Clients; when used, refresh tokens MUST be one-time-use.
 - OpenID Providers MUST support the necessary "Cross-Origin Resource Sharing (CORS)"[[cors]] headers to allow browsers to make requests to its endpoints and SHOULD NOT use wildcard origins.